net-art-uchicago/web-app-demos/README.md

 ![screenshot](screenshot.png)

-This simple web app demonstrates how we can use the Web browser's [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API to make requests to third party [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) APIs and then use the Web browser's [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) API to update/change our page's HTML code with the data we receive back from the REST APIs.

-specifically we use the [Dog CEO](https://dog.ceo/dog-api/) REST API to get random dog images, as well as the [National Weather Service](https://www.weather.gov/documentation/services-web-api) REST API for getting our local forecast.
+This simple web app has the exact same client-side (browser side) code from the previous [Fetch](https://github.com/net-art-uchicago/web-app-demos/tree/fetch) example, except that rather than relying on a php or python server, we've built our own server using [nodejs](https://nodejs.org/) as well as the [express.js](https://expressjs.com/) library/framework.